krusu/login-register-form-php/README.md

 # login-register-form-php
-styles.css styles
+styles.css styles <br>
-index.php login/registration form
+index.php login/registration form <br>
-srlog.php login validation
+srlog.php login validation <br>
-srreg.php registration
+srreg.php registration <br>
-profile.php after login or register you will redirected on this page sesion.php Checks if session was started or not, it's for redirection on profile.php
+profile.php after login or register you will redirected on this page <br>
+sesion.php Checks if session was started or not, it's for redirection on profile.php <br>

+does not working image upload, does not working login validation